raadlak/raadlak.github.io/TimeSeries.md

 substract_rolling_mean = co2_df - rolling
 ```

-.
-Log Transformation Using p.log()is a common technique to stabilize the variance in a time series and sometimes enough to make the time series stationary.
+**4. Log Transformation**: Using **np.log()** is a common technique to stabilize the variance in a time series and sometimes enough to make the time series stationary.
 Simply, all it does is replace each observation with its log value

 ```python
 log_transform = np.log(co2_df)
 ```

-.
-Decomposition Using decomposition to remove the trend component, such as easonal_decompose If the decomposition component is additive then the default parameter in seasonal_decompose is additive.
+**5. Decomposition**: Using decomposition to remove the trend component, such as **seasonal_decompose**.
+If the decomposition component is additive then the default parameter in seasonal_decompose is additive.

 ```python